vonubisch/Cordova-PhoneGap-Babel-React-Hotloader-Webpack-Framework7-Firestore-FontAwesome/README.md

 `phonegap serve` or `cordova run ios`

 Now you can use the PhoneGap Developer App or browser to view your app.
+Use [PhoneGap Build](https://build.phonegap.com/) CLI or Cloud tools to build the app for production.

 ## Repo's used
 - [framework7-react-app-template](https://github.com/bencompton/framework7-react-app-template)